Catch points: Types

-Wide to gauge catch points

-Sometimes a track is located between two other tracks that are converging, and there is nowhere for a catchpoint to divert a train to.
-In such cases, a pair of single catchpoints of left and right hand may be provided to derail the overrunning train without directing it to either side.
-The two blades of an ordinary turnout may also be operated separately for the same purpose.

-Examples would be the north and south ends of platforms 1 and 2 at Hornsby in New South Wales.

 Sand drag

 In some cases, catch points and trap points direct vehicles into a sand drag or safety siding, also sometimes called an arrestor bed.
 This may be a siding simply leading to a mound of sand, gravel or other granular material, or a siding where the rails are within sand-filled troughs.
 This method of stopping a vehicle travelling at speed is preferred over a buffer stop as there is less shock to the vehicle involved.

-Chock block

-A cheap and simple alternative to catch points or a derail is a chock block, which is a piece of timber that can be positioned and locked over one of the rails at the end of a siding to protect the main line from runaways.
-In order for the siding to be used the chock block must be removed.